spring-media/adsolutions-implementationReference/general/relaunch-requirements.md

 ## Troubleshooting

 **Special formats not centered**
-- Check: InnerWrapper selector correct?
+- Check: Does the InnerWrapper has a fixed width?
-- Check: InnerWrapper has fixed width?
+- Check: Has one of the selectors changed?
-- Check: Superbanner outside InnerWrapper?
+- Check: Is the Superbanner outside the InnerWrapper?

 **Ads overlap content**
-- Check: Z-index conflicts?
+- Check: Are there Z-index conflicts?